WiVRn #

 If one or more devices are missing, try:

-- Spread the devices out more; lighthouse devices get discovered quicker if they’re not piled up on each other.
+- Spread the devices out more; Lighthouse devices get discovered quicker if they’re not piled up on each other.
 Simply strapping them on is good, too.

 - Increase